hyperledger-archives/ursa-rfcs/0000-crypto-construct-language.md

-Notice how the type is a complex identifier that implies a hash function and encryption function and relies on external documentation to specify exactly how an `Ed25519Signature2018` is constructed so that implementors will know to verify this signature.
-Linked data signatures are largely self describing but the steps required to verify the signature are left up to the implementor and assumed to be widely known.
+Notice how the type is a complex identifier that implies a hash function and encryption function and relies on external documentation to specify exactly how an `Ed25519Signature2018` is constructed.
+Implementors will have to read this external documentation before they will know how to process each field to verify this signature.
+Linked data signatures are only lightly self-describing.
+The steps required to verify the signature are left up to the implementor and assumed to be widely known.
 The linked data signature specification fails to describe exactly the steps to take to verify the signature and presents a problem for implementers new to cryptography.

-In Secure Scuttlebutt, for some reason they forego the sigil character that they use for everything else and instead signal that it is a signature by adding a ".sig" string as part of the suffix string.
+In Secure Scuttlebutt, for some reason they forego the sigil character that they use for everything else and instead signal that something is a signature by adding a ".sig" string as part of the suffix.
 The hash algorithm used is specified in the Secure Scuttlebutt protocol guide and is not encoded in the signature itself.
-This will limit the ability for Secure Scuttlebutt to adopt new signature schemes without massive disruption caused by breaking changes and incompatible implementations.
+This limits the ability for Secure Scuttlebutt to adopt new signature schemes without massive disruption caused by breaking changes and incompatible implementations.
 The binary-to-text encoding scheme is also specified in the protocol specification as non-URL-safe Base64.
-This also will limit opportunity for future changes to the protocol.
-They do encode the public key encryption algorithm used in the suffix string.
+Again, this limits the opportunity for future revisions to the protocol.
+The only part that is self-describing is the encryption algorithm identifier in the suffix.
 A Secure Scuttlebutt signature looks like the following:

 ```
 QYOR/zU9dxE1aKBaxc3C0DJ4gRyZtlMfPLt+CGJcY73sv5abKKKxr1SqhOvnm8TY784VHE8kZHCD8RdzFl1tBA==.sig.ed25519